 Videos uploaded to YouTube can generate results seemingly forever, but at the 20-day-mark, they’ve received about 75% of the total views they ever will.
 Roughly half will come in within the six-day mark.
 The lifespan of YouTube videos has steadily been growing shorter over the years.
 That means you should be creating videos about once per week to stay on top of the platform, but brands can sometimes stretch it out to every two or three weeks if needed.

 Pinterest is another excellent publishing social network.
 With Pinterest pins that are continuously recycled, with a shelf life of about four months, take time and care in developing pins that will remain relevant.
 Use eye-catching images, high-quality content, hashtags, searchable titles, and captions, and be sure that the links you are using are those that will last for more than a few months.

 Blog: 30 Days

 The lifespan of a blog varies depending on what camp you’re in.
-Many have historically believed that blogs are only good for 30 days, while others focus on evergreen pieces that are intended to be read and processed seemingly for all of digital eternity.
-The reality is, everyone is “right,” according to a recent study, but only to a point.
+Many have historically believed that blog posts are only good for 30 days, while others focus on evergreen content pieces that are intended to be read and processed seemingly for all of digital eternity.
+The reality is, that everyone is “right,” according to a recent study, but only to a point.
 Researchers broke the lifespan of a blog into three stages; shout, echo, and reverberate.
 The shout phase lasts for seven to ten days.
 It’s when 50 percent of the post’s impressions are gathered.
 The echo phase lasts until day 30.
 By this time, 72 percent of all impressions are gathered.
 It’s the last phase, reverberate, that’s puzzled marketers for ages.
 As it turns out, 28 percent of impressions are generated during this stage.